Hampshire days out are among the best in the country. Here’s the ultimate guide to places to visit in Hampshire if you only have a day in the county.

 Southsea is totally underrated.

-I mean, don’t expect a million things to do, but that’s kind of the beauty.
+I mean, don’t expect a million things to do in this Hampshire hot spot, but that’s kind of the beauty.
 Get a coffee on Palmerston Road, look at the boutique shops on the way to Albert Road, and hit the bars when you make it there.

 In between all that, for a bit of history, check out Charles Dickens’ Birthplace, the D Day Museum and Henry VIII’s Southsea Castle too.